 There is also exceptional incompetence in Tesla’s Full Self-Driving engineering testing department.
 How could they not have tested how Full Self-Driving cars react to ‘Do Not Enter’ and ‘Road Closed’ signs?
 In eight years, it never occurred to any of them even once to test ‘Do Not Enter’ and ‘Road Closed’ signs?
 Our testers found this out in a matter of days!
 And they were shocked that any person claiming to be a test engineer for a Full Self-Driving car would not think of this.

-Tesla’s Full Self-Driving engineering team is incompetent, which is little surprise given that it is led by the self-proclaimed “TechnoKing” of Tesla, Elon Musk.
+It is little surprise that Tesla’s Full Self-Driving team is incompetent, given that it is led by the self-proclaimed “TechnoKing” of Tesla, Elon Musk.

 Tesla warns that its Full Self-Driving car requires a fully attentive driver.

 Our tests show that the driver has less than one second to override Tesla Full Self-Driving when it commits a critical driving error on average every eight minutes; the driver has less than one second to prevent Full Self-Driving from causing an accident every 36 minutes; and the driver has less than one second to prevent Full Self-Driving from killing someone every few hours.
 So why has Elon Musk made this defective software available to “anyone in North America”?

 Tesla warns that Full Self-Driving “may do the wrong thing at the worst time.”
 For instance, it may cross the double yellow line (the wrong thing) while there is an oncoming car just 60 feet away (the worst time).
 That happened to me and I have it all on video:

 What sort of sociopath would deliver 160,000 two-ton robot killing machines that “might do the wrong thing at the worst time” to the general public to drive on our public roads?